 And before a new trader comes on board, the capital requirements to trade with the firm are thoroughly discussed during their interview with their recruiter.

-It’ is not as comprehensible as Warrior Pro from Warrior Trading.
-But more than 200 hours of learning material are remarkable.
+It’ is not as comprehensible as Warrior Pro from Warrior Trading but very extensive.

 The biggest hurdle when joining Maverick Trading is still the membership fee of $6,000 for the stock/options division and $3,000 for the FX-division.